 Ease of Cleaning for Thermal Carafes

 Another less critical consideration that is worth at least noting is ease of cleaning.
 The simple reality is that not all coffee carafes are created equal in this regard.
+Some are dishwasher safe, others can only be hand washed.
 In general this comes down to the size of the opening at the top of the carafes.
 Smaller openings do a better job of retaining heat but are fiddly to clean while larger openings don’t retain heat quite as well but make cleaning a breeze.

 So for ease of cleaning, larger openings at the top are certainly preferable.
 That said, some models such as the Pykal carafe do come with their own specialized cleaning brush to overcome this obstacle.